 This is because it simulates the response of vasodilation that warms the skin, causing the body to react by cooling you down via vasoconstriction, according to the study.
 While it may seem counter-intuitive if you’ve been feeling too warm, it works, and you can do it in a variety of ways.

 Timing your exercise to a little while before bed can help increase your body temperature naturally so the body can respond with vasodilation to release body heat, and cool you down for bed.
-While we wouldn’t recommend exercising vigorously just before bed as that could keep you up longer, a brisk walk or jog about an hour before bed could help sync up your circadian temperature and help you get to sleep on time, according to the National Sleep Foundation.
+While we wouldn’t recommend exercising vigorously just before bed as that could keep you up longer, a brisk walk or jog about an hour before bed could help sync up your circadian temperature and help you get to sleep on time, according to recent research published by Frontiers in Neurology.

 Keep in mind that if you have cardiovascular or heart issues, this may not be the best option for you as some studies suggest blood pressure can rise a few hours before you wake up, so elevating it may not be safe for everyone.
 If you have concerns, ask your doctor about your limits.

 It takes a lot of energy to break down food, so if you give your body a big carb-heavy and fatty meal to work on just before hitting the sack, don’t be surprised if you start to warm up, or even or wake up with cold hands and feet because all the blood in your body is rushing to your stomach to aid digestion.

 If your stomach is growling, good bedtime snacks are usually light, mostly protein, and easy to digest.
 Lactose intolerant people who love cheese, we are looking at you.

 During REM periods, body temperature is mostly based on external factors.
 To help ensure you don’t overheat while you dream, keeping your room cool (between 60°F and 72°F for adults) could provide some health benefits, help you fall asleep faster, and improve the quality of REM sleep.